Skip to content ↓

 This qualification follows the AQA GCSE Design and Technology (8522).

-Within this subject pupils can choose to specialise in the two following areas;
+Within this subject pupils can choose to specialise in one of the following areas:

 • Textiles